bcm-uga/SSMPG2022/README.md

 During data analysis sessions,  participants are encouraged to create teams.
 A team can be composed of 1 to 5 participants.
 Teams will collectively report a synthesis of their analysis in public (last day), and send three files to the organizers for each data analysis.
 The three files should contain

-* a list of candidate loci detected by their prefered GEA method or by their prefered combination of methods
+* a list of candidate loci detected by their preferred GEA method or by their preferred combination of methods
-* a list of offset values obtained from their prefered offset method or by their prefered  combination of methods
+* a list of offset values obtained from their preferred offset method or by their preferred  combination of methods
 * a short README ("Materials and Methods") file that explains all the choices made during the analysis.

 Eeach team will be asked to present 2-3 slides for each data set.